vmware-archive/cascade/README.md

 Clock clock;
 ```
 This module represents the global clock.
-Its value flips between zero and one every cycle.
+Its value toggles between zero and one every cycle.
 Try typing the following (and remember that you can type Ctrl-C to quit):
 ```verilog
 >>> always @(clock.val) $display(clock.val);
 ITEM OK